ads/cheddargetter/README.markdown

 For the available methods and more detailed information on each, see the [RDocs](http://rdoc.info/github/ads/cheddargetter/master/frames) and the [Cheddar Getter API](https://cheddargetter.com/api).

+## Contributors

+Thanks to [jonnii](http://github.com/jonnii) for kicking new life into the project by adding some new methods long after we let this thing get stale.

 ## Copyright

 Copyright (c) 2010 Atlantic Dominion Solutions.
 See LICENSE for details.